hefler/LocalStorageManager/README.md

 ## Usage ##

-Just add your CSS file into the <code>head</code> and test how your CSS will affect HTML elements.

 	/** Create a new instance of LocalStorageManager
 	*	@param keyName	A string for the key
 	*	@param data		The value of the key (an string or object)